 However, the Hawks also lost decisively to the Sixers in back-to-back games in late April.
 Both of those games were in Philly and Embiid did play so, maybe not too much should be read into those outcomes — but they are there.

-Oddsmakers at DraftKings and BetMGM opened the Sixers in the range of a -200 to -215 sports betting favorite to win the series against Atlanta, but for a No.1 conference seed, like the Sixers, the prize isn’t just winning a second-round series.
+Oddsmakers at DraftKings PA and BetMGM Sportsbook PA opened the Sixers in the range of a -200 to -215 sports betting in PA favorite to win the series against Atlanta, but for a No.1 conference seed, like the Sixers, the prize isn’t just winning a second-round series.